 Target 1.1 To implement effective enforcement and compliance operations and actions.
-Quantity An annual schedule of unannounced intelligence led enforcement operations, application inspections, compliance inspections and other disruption activities will be included in the annual GLA Business Plan and will be implemented by the Executive.
+Quantity An annual schedule of unannounced enforcement projects, application inspections, compliance inspections and other disruption activities will be included in the annual GLA Business Plan and will be implemented by the Executive.
 Quality Implementation will be timely, cost effective and meet the objectives set out for operations.
-Narrative Operations will work closely with communications to ensure maximum media coverage of its operational outcomes.
-There will be high profile enforcement activity which will disrupt and deter non-compliant labour providers.
+Narrative Operations will work closely with policy and communications to ensure maximum coverage of its operational outcomes.
+There will be high profile operational projects and planned enforcement activity which will disrupt and deter non-compliant labour providers.
 The GLA will make licensing decisions promptly based on evidence from inspections which will be carried out consistently and accurately.
-Intelligence analysis will be used to drive enforcement operations.
+Intelligence analysis will also be used to support field operations.

-Objective 2 Communications
+Objective 2 Policy & Communications